CartoDB/carto-react-template/docs/guides/02_page_layer_widgets.md

 Summary:

-- To create a layer you need to define a function that returns a deck.gl layer.
+- To create a layer you need to:
+    1. Define a function that returns a deck.gl layer.
+    2. Exports the ID as a constant.
 - The layer must be added to the application layers array.
 - You need to add the source and the layer to the store.